-A. The Grantee shall be paid in one lump sum upon execution of the Grant Agreement.
+A. The Grantee shall be paid in one lump sum by submitting an invoice (Form 201) to the BSCC.
 Grantee shall only use grant funds for allowable costs (see Exhibit B, "Project Costs") and shall provide statements of expenditures and supporting documentation to the BSCC upon request and on a quarterly basis as set forth in the schedule below.